ThatGuyNick05/SteamFeed/about.md

 ## About

-The Steam Activity Feed Mod is designed to fetch and displays the latest Steam news about Geometry Dash.
+The Steam Activity Feed Mod is designed to fetch and display the latest Steam news about Geometry Dash.
 It enhances the game's interface with a new main menu button, allowing players to easily view the latest updates without leaving the game.

 ## Credit